“The coding portion of a gene is known as exons while the non-coding DNA sequences are known as introns.”

-The final product of exon is protein hence it is present in DNA as well as mRNA tool which means it is present during all DNA metabolic actions of replication, transcription and translation.
+The final product of the exon is protein hence it is present in DNA as well as mRNA which means it is present during all DNA metabolic actions like replication, transcription and translation.

 The exons take part in the transition of genetic code but the introns can’t!
 What does it mean?

 After replication, the entire DNA is copied and makes mRNA via transcription.
 The mRNA is a type of ribonucleic acid that has uracil instead of thymine in it and contains the genetic information to make protein.

 Once the introns are removed, the exons get involved in the transition of DNA to mRNA means the entire coding DNA sequencing got converted into the mRNA transcript.

 As we said above the introns and exons are located one after another in a gene to make a transcript, introns must be removed first.